 Membership is open to CCJS majors who have completed at least 45 total credits with at least 12 credits in CCJS courses.
 Applicants must have completed at least one semester at the University of Maryland, College Park (UMD) and have an established UMD grade point average.
 Undergraduate Applicants must have a minimum cumulative grade point average of 3.20 and a minimum CCJS major grade point average of a 3.20.
 Graduate student applicants must have a minimum cumulative grade point average of a 3.40 to apply.

-Applicants must fill out the application and submit a check (personal is fine) made out to Alpha Phi Sigma, money order, and cash in exact change) of $75.00 ($70 of which goes to the National fee and $5 goes to the local chapter).
-Students can submit the completed application, transcript, and check to CCJS Advising or place in Nicole Jackson's mailbox inside Lefrak Hall, room 2220.
-Applications are processed once at the beginning of the fall semester (due: October 8) and once at the beginning of the spring semester (due: February 18) and it generally takes a few weeks to get official acceptance.
+Applicants must fill out the application and submit the fee (we accept personal check made out to Alpha Phi Sigma, money order, and cash in exact change) of $75.00 ($70 of which goes to the National fee and $5 goes to the local chapter).
+Students can submit the completed application and fee to CCJS Advising or place in Nicole Jackson's mailbox inside Lefrak Hall, room 2220.
+Applications are processed once at the beginning of the fall semester (due: October 13) and once at the beginning of the spring semester (due: February 16) and it generally takes a few weeks to get official acceptance.
 Once a student has been accepted, he or she will receive a certificate and pin.
 Students are notified of their acceptance via Nicole Jackson.

 Alpha Phi Sigma Student Leadership: